Argyll Street, London

 A brand new production produced and directed by Bill Kenwright with choreography by Henry Metcalfe, designs by Sean Cavanagh, lighting by Nick Richings and sound by Dan Samson.

-The cast featured Stephen Gately as 'Joseph' from Thursday 13 February 2003 to Saturday 13 September 2003; Lee Waterworth as 'Joseph' from Monday 15 September 2003 to Saturday 4 October 2003; Darren Day as 'Joseph' from Monday 6 October 2003 to Saturday 29 November 2003, Andrew Derbyshire as 'Joseph' from Monday 1 December 2003 to Saturday 28 February 2004 and Ian 'H' Watkins from Monday 2 March 2004 to Saturday 11 September 2004.
+The original cast features Stephen Gately as 'Joseph' and Vivienne Carlyle as 'the Narrator'.
+Stephen Gately played 'Joseph' up to Saturday 13 September 2003, followed by Lee Waterworth from Monday 15 September 2003 to Saturday 4 October 2003; Darren Day from Monday 6 October 2003 to Saturday 29 November 2003, Andrew Derbyshire from Monday 1 December 2003 to Saturday 28 February 2004; and Ian 'H' Watkins from Monday 2 March 2004 to Saturday 11 September 2004.
 Darren Day returned to the production from Monday 14 February 2005 to Wednesday 16 March 2005 when he left the production abruptly due to 'vocal problems' and was replaced by Simon Gorton who continued in the role until the production closed on Saturday 3 September 2005.

 "Here it is again, the most genuinely popular of all the Andrew Lloyd Webber musicals, and the first fruit of his historic collaboration with Tim Rice back in 1968, almost 35 years ago to the day.
 But what a wonderful and fabulous concoction this was, and remains, as Bill Kenwright's production proves...
 With former Boyzone star Stephen Gately as Joseph, you sense the whole freshness of pop and rock music of the time bending to a new-age theatrical musical...
 Tim Rice's lyrics are brilliant, Cole Porter-ish in their careful wordiness; but especially, you note, here was a score of eclectic, super-talented theatricality: and so it proved!"
 The Daily Mail